gtech-mulearn/IEEE-LAUNCHPAD/profiles/muzammilibrahim@mulearn.md

 #### Highly Used Software Tools:

 - I developed a To-Do app using Python Django with traditional front-end technologies, which functions as a CRUD model.
 This project helped my friends manage their schedules and showcases my understanding of web development principles.
-- In my development workflow, I rely on several valuable tools:
--- Code Editors: Visual Studio Code and PyCharm provide excellent features for writing, debugging, and managing code.
--- Task Management: Notion and Keep helps me stay organized by keeping track of tasks, ideas, and project roadmaps.

 #### Competitive Website Profiles: